Car loans are pretty much a way of life in America.

 For me, doing the math made the decision clear as day.
 And once that decision was made – there was no turning back.

-Focus on what you’re gaining – not what you’re losing
+#2.
+Focus on what you’re gaining – not on what you’re losing.

 If the numbers alone are too abstract to be motivating, then I suggest that you figure out what you can do with all the savings from not having a car payment.

 Maybe it’s paying off your credit card debt.
-Maybe it’s saving for your kids’ college tuition.
-Maybe it’s paying for a trip to Disney World.
-Maybe it’s a new pair of $200 shoes every.single.month.
+Or saving for your kids’ college tuition.
+Or saving more aggressively to retire with dignity.
+Or giving a big fat check to your favorite charity every year.
+Or paying for a trip to Disney World.

 Whatever it is – you are saving YOUR money so that you – not the car dealership – gets to decide where to spend it!